Khivan campaign of 1839–1840: Campaign

 In January the columns began leaving Fort Emba, the main one reaching Aq Bulak on 6 February, covering about 100 miles in 16 days.
 The temperature was well below zero Fahrenheit.
 Men had to walk in front of the camels to clear a path through the snow.
 Between the Emba and Ak Bulaq 1200 camels died and about 2500 had to be abandoned due to exhaustion.
 Unnecessary supplies were burnt for fuel.
 The cold made it impossible to wash or change clothes.
 In early February Bizyanov was sent about 100 miles south and reported the snow was even deeper.
 Of the 2750 Orenburg Infantry, who were not used to campaigning, only two thirds were fit for duty and 236 had died.
 Given the rate of loss of men and camels it was clear that if the army reached Khiva it would be in no condition to fight.

 On 13 February Perovsky decided to retreat.

 All four columns were back on the Emba by the end of February.
 The temperature remained below zero Fahrenheit.
 Roots were dug up for fuel and supplies were burned for heat.
 Since all the grass around Fort Emba had been consumed and there were many dead camels that would begin to rot in spring, Fort Emba was moved to a new location about 30 kilometers away.
 Cossacks were sent out to obtain more camels.
 500 were secured by negotiation.
 700 were sent from Orenburg.
 Bizyanov attacked the Adaev tribe at mouth of the Emba, killed 450 men, and brought back a large number of camels.
 By mid-May there were 3480 camels.
 At this time there were 1130 men sick in camp, 613 with scurvy.
 The troops began leaving the Emba on 30 May, encountered nothing worse than mud and by late June were dispersed along the Orenburg Line.

+Results

-Results: 1054 Russians died out of the original 5000.
+1054 Russians died out of the original 5000.
 Deaths of Kazakh camel drivers are not given.
 Bashkir carters lost 199 men and 8869 horses.
 The expedition cost 1.7 million rubles.
 Economic losses to the Bashkirs and Kazakhs were estimated at 2.5 million rubles each.
 Of the original 10500 camels only 1500 remained alive by April.
 During the campaign there were 3124 cases of sickness, 608 of them mortal.
 It was noted that the death rate for the Ural Cossacks was 1 in 200 and among the Orenburg Infantry 1 in 14, the difference being ascribed to habituation to steppe campaigning.
 The following year a British agent convinced the Khan to free 416 Russian slaves.
 The Khivan traders and their goods were released.
 Perovsky retained his command and in 1853 won the battle of Ak Mechet.
 Khiva was finally subjugated by the Khivan campaign of 1873.